tempdata73/crowd_analysis/README.md

 Train a Congested Scene Recognition network (CSRNet) using the methodology of [the paper](https://arxiv.org/pdf/1802.10062.pdf).
 This repo is an updated version from the other ones as it works on Python 3.7 and fixes some inconsistencies from the [original repo](https://github.com/leeyeehoo/CSRNet-pytorch).

-If you wish to train the model from scratch, you can do so with [this Colab notebook](https://colab.research.google.com/drive/1OLB5xp14I0VAJ8-SjeDyFnc58nBZyMgE#scrollTo=rJ6-XWCrx2-d), or just download the models provided in the Experiments section.
+If you wish to train the model from scratch, you can do so with the provided Colab notebook.

 ## Context